Executive MBA FAQs

 What is the Xavier Executive MBA program?

 Xavier's Executive MBA program (EMBA) provides the opportunity for an experienced business manager or professional to obtain a Masters degree in Business Administration on a schedule that minimizes disruption of career pursuits.
-By taking classes Fridays and Saturdays bi-monthly, Executive MBA students complete their degree in 16 months, and gain a wide range of new skills and sharpen their analytical abilities by combining coursework with day-to-day business experiences.
+By taking classes alternating Fridays and Saturdays from 8:00am-5:00pm through the duration of the program, Executive MBA students complete their degree in 16 months, and gain a wide range of new skills and sharpen their analytical abilities by combining coursework with day-to-day business experiences.

 What's different about an executive MBA program?